 Sec.
-94-165.2. - Parking lot design and parking standards.
+94-165.2.
+Parking lot design and parking standards.

-- (a) The intent of this section is to encourage buildings to be placed close to and facing the street for the following reasons: - (1) to enhance customer and tenant use of transit; - (2) to reinforce the building setback pattern; - (3) to minimize the visual impact of parking areas as seen from the street; - (4) to enhance pedestrian access, circulation and safety by reducing curb cuts and parking lot conflicts; - (5) to minimize the volume and maximize the quality of stormwater runoff; - (6) to provide adequate but not excessive parking for customers and tenants; - (7) to prohibit the use of satellite parking lots (unless it can be demonstrated that shared parking will be beneficial to multiple property owners and does not result in a gap effect on a block face);
+- (a) Buildings will be placed close to and facing the street for the following reasons: - (1) To enhance customer and tenant use of transit; - (2) To reinforce the building setback pattern; - (3) To minimize the visual impact of parking areas as seen from the street; - (4) To enhance pedestrian access, circulation and safety by reducing curb cuts and parking lot conflicts; - (5) To minimize the volume and maximize the quality of stormwater runoff; - (6) To provide adequate but not excessive parking for customers and tenants; - (7) To prohibit the use of satellite parking lots (unless it can be demonstrated that shared parking will be beneficial to multiple property owners and does not result in a gap effect on a block face); - (8) To prohibit parking in side or front yards; - (9) To provide for adequate snow storage; - (10) To discourage the reliance on single occupant vehicles; - (11) To encourage the use of transit and other alternative means of transportation; - (12) To reduce the reliance on petroleum based paving materials and methods; and - (13) To reduce the "heat island" effect of traditional paved parking lots due to lack of trees or plants. - (b) No parking stall may be closer to the street than the building setback line or any portion of the primary building located on the same parcel, whichever is further from the street, unless the applicant can demonstrate that there are no practical alternatives related specifically to the site.
+An exception to this requirement may be made for corner lots in which parking may be located within the front yard of the street of the lower street classification according to the Major Street Plan.

-- (8) to prohibit parking in side or front yards; - (9) to provide for adequate snow storage; - (10) to discourage the reliance on single occupant vehicles; - (11) to encourage the use of transit and other alternative means of transportation; - (12) to reduce the reliance on petroleum based paving materials and methods; and - (13) to reduce the "heat island" effect of traditional paved parking lots due to lack of trees or plants. - (b) No parking stall may be closer to the street than the building setback line or the primary building located on the same parcel, whichever is further from the street, unless the applicant can demonstrate that there are no practical alternatives related specifically to the site.
-An exception to this requirement may be made for corner lots in which parking may be located within the front yard of the street of the lower street classification according to the Major Street Plan. - (c) The minimum setback for parking stalls and drives is ten feet along a street right-of-way, and five feet from all property lines with the exception of the alley.
+- (c) The minimum setback for parking stalls and drives is ten feet along a street right-ofway, and five feet from all property lines with the exception of the alley.
 Parking for adjacent properties may be combined into continuous paved lots, and eliminating the required setback at the shared property line, provided that 100 percent of the lost green space is replaced elsewhere on the parcel. - (d) Buffers, setbacks, and planting islands are encouraged to be used for stormwater infiltration. - (e) All approaches, parking, pedestrian and vehicular circulation areas shall be paved and graded for proper stormwater management.
-The use of pervious pavement for stormwater infiltration is encouraged.
+The use of pervious pavement for stormwater infiltration is encouraged. - (Ord.
+No. 21-017, § 1, 5-11-2021)

 Sec.
-94-165.3. - Building and mechanical service elements.
+94-165.3.
+Building and mechanical service elements.